luizamedeiros/events-fullstack-challenge/README.md

 I use a lot of AI during my workday as a developer, and the same was done during the coding of this challenge.
 ChatGPT was used from start to finish, in order to speed along development.
 When using AI to work through new/unclear/unknown concepts, I focus on using AI to correctly implement such concepts, but always focusing on also having AI explain the code and concepts to me, helping me learn and understand, instead of just focusing on a copy/paste approach.

 - brainstorm and prioritize features, helping me to time-block and plan.
-- perform backend code reviews, suggesting types for the Event class, according to market best practices.
+- perform backend code reviews, suggesting types for the Event class (specifically the id and price attributes), according to market best practices.
 I'd also never done an in-memory repository, so I used AI to help me understand the structure of how that would go.
-- perform front-end code refactoring, speed up CSS tweaks, generate labels for translated items.
+- perform front-end code refactoring, speed up, support, and suggest CSS tweaks, generate labels for translated items.
 I wasn't at all familiar with optimistic updates, and not too clear on memoization, so Chat helped me navigate through implementing these concepts and/or understanding and determining when they were called for.
+I'd also never done internationalization, so AI guided me through implementing that.
-- debug - ("Chat, what's wrong with my docker files?", "Chat, guide me through implementing internationalization", "Chat, why am I geting x error when trying to run my tests?").
+- debug - ("Chat, what's wrong with my docker files?", "Chat, guide me through implementing internationalization", "Chat, why am I geting x error when trying to run my tests?")
+- suggesting refactors and general code review.
 - make the README clearer and fix gramatical errors, as well as making the text more fluid.

 All final decisions were made by me, with AI suggestions being carefully reviewed and altered when necessary.